A for

 When you use

-with a label, it applies to the looping statement identified with that label.
+continuewith a label, it applies to the looping statement identified with that label.

-statement to terminate a loop,
+Use the break statement to terminate a loop,

-, or in conjunction with a labeled statement.
+switch, or in conjunction with a labeled statement.

 -